Genesis Lopez Flaunts Fantastic Figure & Cleavage In Racy Green Bikini

 Genesis Lopez served a killer look on Tuesday, February 9, treating her 4.8 million Instagram followers to a sizzling new update.
-The Japanese-Brazilian model shared a jaw-dropping snapshot that captured her sporting a skimpy green bikini, which showcased her insanely fit figure and assets.
+The Japanese-Brazilian model shared a jaw-dropping snapshot of her sporting a skimpy green bikini, which showcased her insanely fit figure and assets.

 In the update, Genesis was seen enjoying her time outdoors in her barely there swimwear.
 She sported a bright green two-piece swimsuit.
-The set included a top with tiny triangle cups that struggled to contain her voluptuous breasts.
-As the cups failed to cover the entirety of her bust, a generous amount of sideboob was visible.
-It had thin strings tied behind her neck and another pair of straps tied around her back.
+The set included a top with tiny triangle cups that struggled to contain her voluptuous breasts, revealing a generous amount of sideboob.
+The top had thin strings tied behind her neck and another pair of straps tied around her back.

-The influencer wore matching bottoms which did more revealing than covering up.
-Like the upper garment, it had thin straps that clung to her waist, highlighting the curves of her hips.
-The waistline sat several inches below her belly button, and it displayed plenty of skin around her groin area.
-The thong exposed her perky buns, while the color of her bathing suit complemented her flawless complexion.

-For this occasion, the internet personality left her brunette locks down in a wavy hairstyle, with long strands cascading over her body.
-She ditched the accessories as not to distract her fans from her sexy swimwear.
+For this occasion, the internet personality left her brunette locks down in a wavy hairstyle, with long strands cascading over her shoulder.

-In the caption, Genesis wrote something for her online supporters.
-She also shared that she has been busy and loving the “warm weather” in South Florida, adding several emoji to the text.
+In the caption, Genesis sent well wishes to her online supporters.
+She also shared that she has been busy and loving the "warm weather" in South Florida, adding several emoji to the text, including a heart face, a red heart, and a face with a tongue sticking out.

 The latest share received a lot of love from her fans all over the globe.
 In less than a day, the snap racked up more than 67,200 likes and pulled in about 630 comments.
 Many of her eager admirers took to the comments section to share their thoughts on her eye-popping display.
 Other followers struggled to find the right words to express their feelings for the model.
 Instead, they opted to drop a trail of emoji.